-Stand & Shockmount: By itself a microphone can’t just be placed on a desk as it will roll about everywhere, so it needs a stand and shockmount that will hold it in place.
-You can adjust the direction of the mic with shockmount, plus it helps reduce vibrations from nudges on the table.
-Price $12 / £10.
+Stand & Shockmount: By itself, a microphone can’t just be placed on a desk as it will roll about everywhere, so it needs a stand and shock mount that will hold it in place.
+You can adjust the direction of the mic with shock mount, plus it helps reduce vibrations from nudges on the table.

 Audio Interface: Studio condenser microphones, like the Electrovoice RE20, need phantom power to work.
 The Focusrite Scarlett 2i2 gives yours and another microphone power, whilst controlling the gain level and monitoring the audio.
-Price: $137 / £110.
-Alterntively if you don’t plan on having guests try the Focusrite Scarlett Solo.
-Price $95 / £75.
+Alternatively, if you don’t plan on having guests try the Focusrite Scarlett Solo.

-Professional podcasters need a serious setup, so here are the best equipment you can get today.
+Professional podcasters need a serious setup, so here is the best equipment you can get today.

 Microphone: The Neumann TLM 103 is one of the best condenser microphones out there.
 It’s widely used in commercial radio by professional broadcasters like Howard Stern.
-With a large diaphragm it can pickup extremely low noises which is ideal for sampling, music, home recordings, and podcasting.
-Price: $1000 / £600.
+A large diaphragm can pick up extremely low noises which is ideal for sampling, music, home recordings, and podcasting.

 Headphones: The Bluedio U are a pair of wireless over the ear headphones.
-Wear them for long periods with their 25 hour battery life and comfortably designed shape.
+Wear them for long periods with their 25-hour battery life and comfortably designed shape.
 There’s no wire, so you can move freely around your setup.
 Audio is delivered through the electroacoustic technology for richer sounding audio.
-Price: $125 / £100.